lumisphere902/apcs/README.md

 Each letter is worth 1 point by default.
 A letter is worth 2 more points than the previous letter if they are equal.
 A letter is worth 1 more point than the previous letter if the ASCII value is subsequent.

+P1_Poon_Timothy_Layout - A basic game using JavaFX where users try to manage an animal's stats.

+SpiderSolitaire - A console implementation of Spider Solitaire.